-If you’ve been hurt in a car accident, or you fell on ice because somebody didn’t take care of their walkway, you might be considering a claim to be compensated for your injuries.
+If you’ve been hurt in a car accident, or you fell on ice because somebody didn’t take care of your walkway, you might be considering a claim to be compensated for your injuries.

 In today’s article, I’ll share what makes a strong claim and what personal injury lawyers look for when they first evaluate a claim.